 - When citing an author, this must be enclosed in parentheses and in turn contain the page of origin, an example would be: “As Carter pointed out (19965 pp. 130-132) …”

 - The annexes must be placed in order as it is expressed in the project, informing that on page “x” it will be very well exposed.

 Printing and Approval

-As for the image in general in the UMSA, the project, once printed, should not have any errors.
-The sheets must be all white without erasures or scratches, adding that the language used must not be offensive.
-The project will be canceled if it contains words that incite hatred or offensive metaphors that also limit its correct interpretation.
+As for the image in general, the project, once printed, should not have any errors.
+The leaves should all be white without scratches or scratches, adding that the language used should not be offensive.
+The project will be cancelled if it finds hate-inciting words or offensive metaphors that also limit its correct interpretation.

-Once the project is approved for its subsequent presentation, the deadline must be agreed, since generally this should not exceed a period of 6 months.
-In case of not presenting during the stipulated time, the student has two options: to show proof of “why he did not manage to expose” or to avoid the paperwork, and to look for another topic and to execute it.
+Once the project has been approved for further submission, the deadline should be agreed, as it should generally not exceed 6 months.
+In case of not presenting during the stipulated time, the student has two options: show a proof of “why he failed to expose” or avoid the paperwork, and look for another topic and execute it.